 Just as aforementioned, there is a sharp contrast between the down-firing subs and the front-firing subs in how they sound.

-This comes about because, for the down-firing subs, the frequency audio signal produced by these subwoofers are sent directly to the floor and moves a water wave on the ground just as water from a hose pipe would.
+This comes about because, for the down-firing subs, the frequency audio signal produced by these subwoofers is sent directly to the floor and moves a water wave on the ground just as water from a hose pipe would.

 Is It Okay To Place A Down Firing Sub-Woofer In A Cabinet?

 Ensure that the down-firing subwoofers are placed on dense surfaces and strategically placed on a corner sitting 9 – 12 inches from the ground.
-So, is it okay to put a down firing sub-woofer in a cabinet?
+So, is it okay to put a down-firing sub-woofer in a cabinet?
 The answer is yes.

-While you can put the sub-woofer in the cabinet, you must know that the sound quality will be poorer compared to the subwoofer put on the carpet.
+While you can put the sub-woofer in the cabinet, you must know that the sound quality will be poorer compared to the sub-woofer put on the carpet.
 Similarly, you must consider a few factors, such as the nature of the cabinet.
 This is because not all cabinets like that used to hold household items will be ideal for this purpose.

 In addition, factors such as the flow of air must be considered.
 Also, consider rattles and resonances.
 Some cabinets are not suitable because the sound quality will be poor if there is a rattle and vibrations.

 Always choose a custom-made cabinet as ordinary cabinets are made of thin walls, usually around an eighth inch thick, thus contributing to rattling.